 mayalso incur changes to our contingent consideration liability as discussed below.

-In connection with the Advanced Cell Diagnostics (ACD) acquisition (fiscal
+In connection with the Advanced Cell Diagnostics (ACD) acquisition discussed in Note

-2016), we are required to make contingent payments, subject to the entities achieving certain sales and revenue thresholds.
+2,as well as with the Zephyrus and CyVek acquisitions which occurred in prior years, we were required to make contingent payments, subject to the entities achieving certain sales and revenue thresholds.
 The contingent consideration payments were up to

-$35.0million related to the ACD, Zephyrus and CyVek acquisitions, respectively.
+$75.0million related to the CyVek, Zephyrus, and ACD acquisitions, respectively.
 The fair value of the liabilities for the contingent payments recognized upon each acquisition as part of the purchase accounting opening balance sheet totaled

-$35.0million for CyVek) and was estimated by discounting to present value the probability-weighted contingent payments expected to be made.
-Assumptions used in these calculations were units sold, expected revenue, discount rate and various probability factors.
+$37.0million for ACD) and was estimated by discounting to present value the probability-weighted contingent payments expected to be made.
+Assumptions used in these calculations include units sold, expected revenue, discount rate and various probability factors.
 The ultimate settlement of contingent consideration could deviate from current estimates based on the actual results of these financial measures.
 This liability is considered to be a Level

 3financial liability that is re-measured each reporting period.
 The change in fair value of contingent consideration for these acquisitions is included in general and administrative expense.

-$26.2million is recorded within operating cash flows as it represents the consideration liability that exceeds the amount of the contingent consideration liability recognized at the acquisition date.
+$11.8million is recorded within operating cash flows as it represents the consideration liability that exceed the amount of the contingent consideration liability recognized at the acquisition date.

 The following table presents a reconciliation of the liability measured at fair value on a recurring basis using significant unobservable inputs (Level